Monad (functional programming)

-Both the concept of a monad and the term originally come from category theory, where a monad is defined as a functor with additional structure.
+Both the concept of a monad and the term originally come from category theory, where a monad is defined as an endofunctor with additional structure.
 Research beginning in the late 1980s and early 1990s established that monads could bring seemingly disparate computer-science problems under a unified, functional model.
 Category theory also provides a few formal requirements, known as the monad laws, which should be satisfied by any monad and can be used to verify monadic code.

 Since monads make semantics explicit for a kind of computation, they can also be used to implement convenient language features.
 Some languages, such as Haskell, even offer pre-built definitions in their core libraries for the general monad structure and common instances.